carbonblack/cb-threatconnect-connector/README.md

 `niceness=<int>` controls os.nice of the daemon
 `debug=<bool>` controls the debug logging of deamon set True/False `logfile=<string-filepath>` controls the logging file name and destination

+## PyInstaller and  Building the Agent as an Executable
+Use pip to install the project requirements like:
+`pip install -r requirements.txt`

+Use `pyinstaller main.spec`, the executable agent will be dist/tc_agent.

+Run the agent and pass --config-file to supply the path to the configuration file

 ##Support
 Contact dev-support@carbonblack.com